SAIS-S2S-Technology/Roadmap/Roadmap.md

 We will soon track our progress through GitHub's [projects feature](https://github.com/SAIS-S2S-Technology/Roadmap/projects).
 This will provide you with clear, accessible insights into our work.

-For the moment, we provide a short documentation of our progress below, which we update regularly until activate the projects feature.
+For the moment, we provide a short documentation of our progress below, which we update regularly until we activate the projects feature.

 How to read this documentation: